 While there is no cure for age-related hearing loss, you can work with your doctor to improve your ability to hear.
 Treatments include:

-- Hearing aids which will help you to hear better by increasing sound levels
+- Hearing aids for seniors which will help you to hear better by increasing sound levels

 - If it is severe you can take lessons in lip reading and sign language

 - Cochlear implants which are small electronic devices that are surgically implanted in the inner ear, mostly used for severe loss

 - Assistive devices such as amplifiers for telephones and cellphones; closed circuit systems used in theatres